ldamon/lydia-blog/content/blog/tennis/tennis.md

 ---
 One fun thing I've started doing is playing tennis.
 I had played as a kid for fun, but never really took to it...until now.
 Knee injuries aside, it's been the perfect thing for me lately.
 Camaraderie, a routine, getting out there, and reconnecting with my athletic side.

-Recently at practice the tuesday after the Wimbledon Mens' Final, my coach pointed out what he took away from the match:
+Recently at practice the Tuesday after the Wimbledon Mens' Final, my coach pointed out what he took away from the match:

 {% image "./points.png", "A collection of furniture and decorative accessories with Italian, opulent vibes" %}